Autoencoder Based Sample Selection for Self-Taught Learning: Experiments

 \item{\textbf{Source/Target Split: }}For Caltech101, we randomly separate the $100$ classes into $5$ groups with $20$ classes in each group.
 Five independent self-taught learning experiments were conducted on Caltech101: in each experiment samples in one group are used as target samples and those in the remaining four groups are used as source samples.
 For each class in the target domain, $15$ samples were used for training and $15$ samples were used for testing.
 For the two natural language datasets, we used one as source and the other one as target.
 That is, when IMDB was used as target, then Twitter was used as source and vice versa.
 For computational convenience, we did not use the entire datasets when either IMDB and Twitter is used as the source.
 We randomly selected 3,000 samples as source for both IMDB and Twitter.
-For each class in the target domain, 10, 100, 1000 samples were used for training and $750$ samples were used for testing.
-The audio clips in ESC-50 dataset are separated into 5 groups with each group containing 10 classes.
-The $5$ groups are: animal sounds; natural soundscapes and water sounds; human, non-speech sounds; interior/domestic sounds; and exterior/urban noises.
-Like Caltech101, we conducted five independent self-taught learning experiments on ESC-50 that in each experiment samples in one category were used as target and those in the other four categories were used as source.
-For each class in the target domain of ESC-50, 5, 10, 15, 20 samples were used for training and $20$ samples were used for testing. \end{itemize}
+For each class in the target domain, 10, 100 and 1000 samples were used for training and $750$ samples were used for testing. \end{itemize}